joshzcold/k8sdock-profile/readme.md

 ```

 Result:

-cpu => throttled to mhz / % of a single core on k8s node
+cpu => throttled to mhz and or % of a single core on k8s node

-ram => if exceeding limit then restart container
+ram => if exceeding limit then kill/restart container

 If you are deploying an application you yourself did not create then it can be tricky
 to determine how much cpu and ram to allocate